sourcegraph/checkup/README.md

 This command creates a new IAM user with read-only permission to S3 and also creates a new bucket just for your check files.
 The credentials of the new user are printed to your screen. **Make note of the Public Access Key ID and Public Access Key!** You won't be able to see them again.

+**IMPORTANT SECURITY NOTE:** This new IAM user will have read-only permission to all S3 buckets in your AWS account, and its credentials will be visible to any visitor to your status page.
+If you do not want to grant visitors to your status page read access to all your S3 buckets, you need to modify this IAM user's permissions to scope its access to the Checkup bucket.
+If in doubt, restrict access to your status page to trusted visitors.
+It is recommended that you do NOT include ANY sensitive credentials on the machine running Checkup.

 #### Explicit Provisioning